dsgelab/Somatic_Mutations/README.md

-# Somatic mutation detection in FinnGen
+# Detecting somatic mutations in FinnGen